3 out of 4 Americans have some form of periodontal (gum) disease

 What do we hope to accomplish with Soft Tissue Management?

-Gums to do not bleed.
+- Gums that do not bleed.
 Healthy gums do not bleed.

-Maintain or control Periodontal Disease.
-Bone will not grow back on it’s own, but it can be stabilized with suppoprtive periodonatl therapy.
+- Maintain or control Periodontal Disease.
+Bone will not grow back on it’s own, but it can be stabilized with supportive periodontal therapy.

 Our non-surgical periodontal program is exceptionally effective in treating periodontal disease.
 However, once clinical treatment has been completed and oral hygiene instructions have been demonstrated and emphasized it is up to you, the patient, to maintain good and thorough daily oral hygiene home care.
 We are dedicated to promoting optimal oral health and helping our patients by recommending effective tools for your home hygiene.